techtocore/aums-api/README.md

 ### A PHP API for AUMS

-This is an on official api written in PHP to access the Amrita University Manangement System in a secure manner.
+This is an unofficial api written in PHP to access the Amrita University Manangement System in a secure manner.

 ##### Including the library